CervelloLabs/referrski/packages/react-native/README.md

 # ReferrSki React Native SDK

-The ReferrSki React Native SDK provides a simple way to implement email-based referral and invitation functionality in your React Native applications.
+The ReferrSki React Native SDK provides a simple way to implement referral and invitation functionality in your React Native applications, with optional email-based notifications.

 ## Installation